 It's fun for the entire family.

 The 10-day festival includes over 30 events celebrating the cherry trees.
 See the areas most densely populated with trees on Visit Macon's two-hour Cherry Blossom Riding Trail Tour.
-Throughout the entire festival, head to Carolyn Crayton Park for the Amusement Ride Midway to ride traditional carnival rides, see live acts, and dine on delicious food.
-On March 21, attend the free annual parade virtually featuring fantastic floats, live music by local marching bands, and more.
-On March 27-28 , shop from hundreds of vendors from across the country at the Mulberry Street Arts & Crafts Festival.
-End the celebration on March 28 with a tethered hot air balloon ride and Macon Pops concert at Middle Georgia State University.
+Throughout the entire festival, head to Carolyn Crayton Park for traditional carnival rides, live acts, and delicious food.
+For a truly too cute event, you can watch the Wiener Dog Race on March 19 on Cherry Street.
+And the much anticipated free annual parade will happen on March 20, featuring fantastic floats, live music by local marching bands, and more.

 It's the perfect reason to visit Macon.